VAIALA BEACH SCHOOL

 School curriculum is based on a combination

-of the New Zealand and Samoan curriculums with close attention to local needs
+of the New Zealand/Australian and Samoan curriculums with close attention to

-date teacher/pupil resource material, which is mostly purchased overseas.
+has up to date teacher/pupil resource material, which is mostly purchased

 All students are required to take Samoan

 three times a week and students are divided in to the advanced group and the

 children to have a positive attitude towards these classes.

 sporting activities weekly - including class phys-ed lessons on Mondays,

 unable to participate please contact the school.
 Pre-School sporting activities

 The school policy is that every child is